seb-lopez-331/demographic-infolist/README.md

-# schoolstatus-take-home README
+# README for schoolstatus-take-home

-This README would normally document whatever steps are necessary to get the application up and running.

-Things this README will cover:
+Overview:
+This application displays a list of names and addresses.
+Selecting and clicking an individual name/address card will navigate you to a page that displays detailed information about the displayed location.
+Thus, this application may help one understand the needs of a community better.
+Please refer to the items below to execute this project locally.

+Prerequisites:
+* asdf version: >=0.14.0
-* Ruby version
+* Ruby version: >=3.3.0

-* System dependencies

-* Configuration
+* Rails version: >=7.1.3.2

-* Database creation

-* Database initialization
+Database initialization:
 1.)
-If you do not currently own a copy of the takehome.csv file, please request a copy of it from me.
+If you do not currently own a copy of the takehome.csv file, please request a copy of it.
 This file contains the necessary data for this application to be usable.
 2.)
 Place the takehome.csv file inside the db directory.
 3.)
 Run rails db:setup on the command prompt.

-* How to run the test suite
+Running the project locally:
 1.)
-Run asdf reshim
-2.)
 Run bin/dev on the command line

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+    (If you run into any errors, please run asdf reshim and try again) 2.)
+Once the build finishes, navigate to your favorite browser (mine is Google Chrome) and type into it http://localhost:3000.